jeevanjoseph/kubernetes-on-arm/README.md

       service/kubernetes   ClusterIP      10.96.0.1      <none>           443/TCP        6d4h
       service/tomcat       LoadBalancer   10.96.90.168   132.226.33.129   80:30558/TCP   144m
       ```
+   Once the Public IP is available, you will be able to navigate to http://<EXTERNAL-IP>/sample/ to view the application we deployed.

    This shows that Tomcat has been deployed successfully on our Arm based kubernetes cluster and is serving a Java web application.
 The deployment manifest we used is not tied to the architecture, and can be used for x86 as well as Arm based clusters.

 4. You can optionally get detailed node level details by running